 1) Pulmonary symptoms: Chronic cough is usually the presenting pulmonary symptom.
 It is associated with the production of thick purulent sputum (frequently upon awakening).
 Other symptoms include dyspnea, wheeze, chest congestion, nasal congestion with chronic purulent secretions, epistaxis, and hemoptysis.

 2) Extrapulmonary symptoms: Patients often experience some form of sinus disease, which can manifest as nasal congestion, headaches, cough (upper airway cough syndrome triggered by postnasal drip), or acute sinus infections.
 GI manifestations are also common and include passage of bulky and foul-smelling stools (indicative of pancreatic insufficiency), flatulence, abdominal pain, bloating, and constipation.
 Weight loss and failure to grow are common presenting features, especially in children.
-Lung disease may lead to pulmonary hypertension and its sequela.
+Lung disease may lead to pulmonary hypertension and its sequelae.

 2. Physical findings: Rhonchi, rales, coarse breath sounds (upper lobe predominance), clubbing of digits, nasal polyps, and low body weight are common.

-4. Pulmonary exacerbations: Deterioration of performance status, worsening cough, increased production of purulent sputum, chest congestion, fever, and increased dyspnea are usually accompanied by varying progression of the auscultatory, spirometric, and radiographic abnormalities and new or increased pathogens appearing in the sputum.
+4. Pulmonary exacerbations: Deterioration of performance status, worsening cough, increased production of purulent sputum, chest congestion, fever, and increased dyspnea are usually accompanied by varying progression of the auscultatory, spirometric, and radiographic abnormalities and new or increased activity of pathogens appearing in the sputum.
 Sometimes a rapid decline in forced expiratory volume in 1 second (FEV1), even in the absence of symptoms, may be considered an exacerbation.

 1. Diagnosis is confirmed when both of the following criteria are met: